jrouwe/JoltPhysics/README.md

 For more demos and [videos](https://www.youtube.com/watch?v=pwyCW0yNKMA&list=PLYXVwtOr1CBxbA50jVg2dKUQvHW_5OOom) go to the [Samples](Docs/Samples.md) section.

-To get started, look at the [HelloWorld](HelloWorld/HelloWorld.cpp) example.
-A [HelloWorld example using CMake FetchContent](https://github.com/jrouwe/JoltPhysicsHelloWorld) is also available to show how you can integrate Jolt Physics in a CMake project.

-If you're interested in how Jolt scales with multiple CPUs and compares to other physics engines, take a look at [this document](https://jrouwe.nl/jolt/JoltPhysicsMulticoreScaling.pdf).

-The slides for my GDC 2022 talk [Architecting Jolt Physics for 'Horizon Forbidden West'](https://gdcvault.com/play/1027560/Architecting-Jolt-Physics-for-Horizon) are now available ([video here](https://gdcvault.com/play/1027891/Architecting-Jolt-Physics-for-Horizon))!

 ## Design Considerations

 So why create yet another physics engine?
 First of all, this has been a personal learning project and secondly I wanted to address some issues that I had with existing physics engines: